adsbynimbus/nimbus-android-sample/README.md

 ### Verifying Video Ads

-Errors rendering a video ad can be identified by a completely black screen with the the close button appearing at the top left of the ad container.
+Errors rendering a video ad can be identified by a completely black screen with the close button appearing at the top left of the ad container.
 Detailed information about the error can be retrieved using `logcat`.

-#### Companion Ads

-If the VAST creative contains a companion ad that does not render, check the size of the Companion Ad in the markup.
-The `Test Render` tool is setup with a 320 by 480 end card Companion Ad by default; if another size Companion Ad is defined in the VAST it will not render without rebuilding the Sample app with an additional Companion Ad definition that matches the size defined in the VAST markup.

 ## Need help?